muqsitazeem148/prism/prism/logs/compare/policy_based/README.txt

-Results for policy_based reduction approaches are located here.
+Results for policy_based reduction approaches are located here in separate files.